Alert state

-An alert state or state of alert is an indication of the state of readiness of the armed forces for military action or a state against natural disasters, terrorism or military attack.
-The term frequently used is "on high alert".
-Examples scales indicating alert state are the DEFCON levels of the US military, South Korea's "Jindogae" system, and the UK Threat Levels.
+An alert state, alert level, or state of alert is an indication of the state of readiness of a country's the armed forces for military action to respond to military attack, terrorism, or natural disasters.
+The phrase frequently used is "on high alert".
+Examples of scales indicating alert state are the DEFCON levels of the US military, South Korea's "Jindogae" system, and the UK Threat Levels.
 High alert states are synonymous with "red alert".